HKH515/VLN56/README.md

 ###add
 The add command can be used with a parameter to denote the name of the entry, or you can run the command interactively.
+The user is not able to write digits or special characters (like the icelandic letters þ, í, æ) in the name of the person.
+The only field allowed to be empty is the description field.
+The death year cannot be prior to the birth year.
+But there are no other constrains for the years except they cannot be < 0, i.e. it is allowed to fill in birth year and death year that have not passed.
+If the person is still alive, the programs asks the user to put in 0 as death year and prints out NA when printing out results.

 Syntax:
 ```